Chapter 1.5 -- Homecoming Dance -- Crushes (Satomi)

 Brother Orange, who was the young men's leader/advisor, worked for one of the local radio stations.
 He was the one who helped the youth group plan the dance, including dance contests and other ice-breaker activities.
 When Ana asked if I could do the sound I pointed out that all my music was at least two years old, and he had volunteered to bring more recent music.

-"Well, Josephine, can I ask a question?"
+"Well, Josephine, can I ask a question?""What's that, Sister Bell?"

 "You dance with all the girls, why don't you ever ask them out?"